-Goldfaden adds that vitamin B3, present as either niacinamide or nicotinic acid, are also ultra-effective.
+Goldfaden adds that vitamin B3, found as either niacinamide or nicotinic acid, is also ultra-effective.
 "Topically, vitamin B3 is one of the most effective ingredients in reducing collagen breakdown while simultaneously increasing fibroblast production," says Goldfaden.

 4. Plant-based stem cells

 Plant-based stem cells such as raspberry leaf extract, comfrey stem cells, or white tea leaf extract can all help as well.
 "They essentially act as a massive protective barrier for the skin to allow our cells to regenerate at a healthy speed without being compromised by external factors, including UVA/UVB rays," says Goldfaden.

 As we age, our skin's natural mechanism for renewal (i.e., cell turnover) decreases.
 Regular exfoliation does more than simply remove the dead skin cells from the surface of your skin, which can contribute to a tired, dull appearance.
 The results of one study found that six months of using the chemical exfoliator glycolic acid increased epidermal thickness by 27%.

 Vitamin C also stimulates collagen synthesis while preventing the proliferation of enzymes that break it down.
 It is one of the most effective topicals for collagen production and why you see so many dermatologists recommending daily use.

 "It is important to minimize stress [because] cortisol, the primary stress hormone, has been shown to break down collagen in the skin," says King.
 "The higher the stress level, the more cortisol is produced, and over time the skin's ability to rebuild the collagen and elastin will decrease," she warns.